OpenCLIM/ecocrop/README.md

 # Installation
 The current recommended method for running the code is to first set up an anaconda or mamba environment with the required packages in.
 This can be done on Windows, Mac or Linux operating systems.
-- Installation instructions and downloads for each operating system can be found on the (Anaconda website)[https://www.anaconda.com/download]
+- Installation instructions and downloads for each operating system can be found on the [Anaconda website](https://www.anaconda.com/download)
-- Download the EcoCrop repository to your local machine using `git clone` if git is installed. **MORE DETAIL in prev sentence**.
-If git is not installed a zip file of the repository can be obtained from **LINK** zenodo.
+- Download the EcoCrop repository to your local machine using `git clone https://github.com/OpenCLIM/ecocrop.git` or `git clone git@github.com:OpenCLIM/ecocrop.git` from the shell/terminal/commandline if git is installed, or `gh repo clone OpenCLIM/ecocrop` if you are on Windows and have the [Git Command Line client](https://cli.github.com/) installed.
+If git/Git CLI is not installed a zip file of the repository can be obtained from **LINK** zenodo.
 - Once anaconda is installed, create a separate environment containing only the packages necessary to run EcoCrop.
 The correct environment can be set up using the environment.yml file provided in the EcoCrop repository by running `conda env create -f /path/to/environment.yml`. replacing `/path/to/` with the full path of the directory/folder of the repository or where the environment.yml file is if it has been moved.
 If on a windows machine it is recommended to do this in the 'Anaconda Prompt' that is installed when you install Anaconda.
 For Mac or Linux users this can be done in the terminal/shell.
 - Once the environment is installed, activate it using **conda activate envname** and you are ready to go!